boomanaiden154/websocket/README.md

 }
 ```
 ### Compiling
-When compiling with `websocket.hpp`, make sure to link the `pthread` library as this library uses the library to allow for sending and receiving of data at the same time.
+When compiling with `websocket.hpp`, make sure to link `pthread` and `OpenSSL` as this library uses these libraries to allow for sending and receiving of data at the same time, and for secure websockets.
 Using `g++` for example:
 ```
-g++ yourFile.cpp -lpthread -o yourOutput
+g++ yourFile.cpp -lpthread -lssl -o yourOutput
 ```